ravazque/libft/README.md

 - **Makefile**: Understanding compilation process and library creation
 - **Code Organization**: Structuring code for reusability and maintainability

-## 🧪 Testing

-The library has been thoroughly tested with:
-- Custom test cases for edge cases and normal operations
-- Memory leak testing with valgrind
-- Comparison with original libc functions
-- Stress testing with large inputs

 ## 🔧 Technical Specifications